-- A \$2,500 cash award and a plaque - TFB will pay travel expenses for the first-place winner to attend the Texas Farm Bureau Annual meeting in at Kalahari Resorts Convention Center in Round Rock, Texas in December of 2024. - TFB will pay travel expenses for the winner to compete in the American Farm Bureau Collegiate Discussion Meet Contest in February/March of 2025.
+- A \$2,500 cash award and a plaque - TFB will pay travel expenses for the first-place winner to attend the Texas Farm Bureau Annual meeting in Arlington, Texas in December of 2025. - TFB will pay travel expenses for the winner to compete in the American Farm Bureau Collegiate Discussion Meet Contest in February/March of 2026.